npapoutsakis/binary_tree_performance/README.md

 ## Performance Analysis

 A detailed performance analysis report is included with the project, comparing the efficiency of each data structure across different operations and providing insights into their strengths and weaknesses.

-## License

-This project is open source and available for educational and research purposes.

-## Author

-Nick PC (original code author)